 The Special Programs Committee oversees a wide variety of member-organized educational activities that follow models different from that of the peer-led seminar.
 Special programs or events may be initiated by the Committee or by individual 5CLIR members or 5CLIR groups such as seminar or interest groups.
 The committee is responsible for producing a fall and a spring catalog of special programs and meets as needed, about two to four times a year.
-The committee is supposed to have nine members but needs more members for next year; members are appointed for three-year terms.
+Members are appointed for three-year terms.

 The Technology Committee provides 5CLIR members with information on and instruction in relevant digital and audio-visual technology related issues.
 The committee provides occasional workshops and single lectures as well as direct personal help.
-While some members will have significant technical expertise, others are needed so that we can identify issues that nontechnology minded 5CLIR members may be facing.
-Meetings are held every one or two months as needed.
+While some members will have significant technical expertise, others are needed so that we can identify issues that non-technology minded 5CLIR members may be facing.

 Winter/Summer Programs Committee

 Winter/Summer Programs are one-time events that are initiated by the committee and scheduled for the intervals between the regular 5CLIR semesters.
-Every year there has been a bus trip to Tanglewood in the summer as well as perhaps a bus trip to a museum.
-Other typical programs include lectures, a river boat cruise, and outdoor activity in both winter and summer.
-Our final event before resuming seminars each September is a potluck picnic, always an enjoyable occasion when the committee assists the Members Services Committee in welcoming new 5CLIR members.
+Typical programs include theater or concert trips, museum visits, lectures, a river boat cruise, and outdoor activity in both winter and summer.
+Our final event before resuming seminars each September is a potluck picnic, always an enjoyable occasion when the committee assists the Members Events Committee in welcoming new 5CLIR members.
 The committee consists of two co-Chairs and an unspecified number of members; it typically meets twice a year.

 © 2016 Five College Learning in Retirement